 When did you realize you wanted to start your own company?

-I never thought of designing clothing or even imagine of doing it myself.
-It something that just fell in my lap.
+I never thought of designing clothing or even imagined doing it myself.
+It was something that just fell into my lap.
 One day I was vintage shopping, and I ran into a merchant that was selling these vintage army jackets and I fell in love with them.
 So I purchased one and just started sewing embellishments on it.
-While walking around town wearing my jacket I received so many compliments and so many people asked me for my business card that by the end of the day I just said to myself, I really think I have a viable business here.
+While walking around town wearing my jacket, I received so many compliments and so many people asked me for my business card that by the end of the day I just said to myself, I really think I have a viable business here.
 So the rest is history and Soul Threads by Jackie was born.